henrystern/extend_layer/README.md

 ### Tips
 * By default CapsLock is remapped to LShift + RShift
-* Monitor Grid Marks can be accessed from both Ext+~ and Ext+Shift+'
+* Monitor grid marks can be accessed from both Ext+~ and Ext+Shift+'
-* While awaiting a Mark, pressing any number key will give a grid of marks for the monitor of that number.
-(1 is the primary monitor)
+* While awaiting a mark, pressing any number key will give a grid of marks for the monitor of that number.